The Rampur hydroelectric power plant (RHEP) is a 412MW hydropower station situated on the Satluj River in the state of Himachal Pradesh, India.

 The project was developed by Satluj Jal Vidyut Nigam, a joint venture of Government of India and the Government of Himachal Pradesh.

-The Rampur hydroelectric power project (RHEP) is designed to utilise the desilted water of NJHEP and is expected to generate approximately 1,770.68GW of electricity per year.
+The power station is located downstream of the existing 1,500MW Nathpa Jhakri hydroelectric power project (NJHEP), the biggest operating hydroelectric power plant in India.
+It is designed to utilise the desilted water of NJHEP and can generate approximately 1,770.68GW of electricity a year.

 Himachal Pradesh is entitled to receive 30% of the power generated by the Rampur power plant on a bus bar rate basis, in addition to 12% royalty on the power generated.
 It is further entitled to receive electricity under the Gadgil formula as a member of northern grid state.
-The balance power will be allocated to the northern grid.
+The balance power is allocated to the northern grid.

 Rampur hydroelectric power project details

-Rampur power plant make-up
+Rampur power plant details

 Construction of Rampur hydroelectric power plant

-The Rampur power plant construction began in 2007 and is estimated to involve the use of approximately 300,000m³ of concrete, 133,000t of cement and 5,057t of structural steel.
+The Rampur power plant construction began in 2007 and is estimated to involve the use of approximately 300,000m³ of concrete, 133,000t of cement, and 5,057t of structural steel.
 Conventional drill and blast method was applied for the tunnel excavation.

-BEKK Solutions, the Indian contracting arm of the GBFC, was awarded a sub-contract by Gammon for conducting ground consolidation and grouting operations at the project site.
+BEKK Solutions, the Indian contracting arm of the GBFC, was awarded a subcontract by Gammon for conducting ground consolidation and grouting operations at the project site.

-BHEL awarded a sub-contract to Fitwell Power Projects, for material handling, erection and commissioning of Francis turbines, generators and control cables.
+BHEL awarded a sub-contract to Fitwell Power Projects for material handling, erection, and commissioning of Francis turbines, generators, and control cables.